 Don’t drink the tap water; drink bottled water only.
 Tap water in Thailand can be unhealthy to drink, though not as bad as some places (e.g., India) and it can therefore be used for brushing teeth, but feel free to use bottled water for all purposes.
 Bottled water is readily available, safe, inexpensive, and should be consumed.
-You can bring a refillable water bottle and cheaply fill it with purified water at our hotel breakfast buffet or from inexpensive machines in Chiang Mai (it’s also good for the plane if empty before security and then filled at a water fountain in the terminal).
+You can bring a refillable water bottle and cheaply fill it with purified water at our hotel breakfast buffet or from inexpensive machines in Chiang Mai (it’s also good for the plane if empty before security and then filled at a water filling station or fountain in the terminal).

 June in Chiang Mai will likely be hot (average high of 91 degrees Fahrenheit (~32C), average low of 76F) and humid (about 55-97% humidity), so it is important to drink a lot of fluids (non-alcoholic, non-caffeinated) to stay hydrated, healthy, and happy.
 It is easy to find bottled water, various juices, smoothies, shakes, soy milk, and more.